garciart/network-automation/exercises/README.md

 -----

-## Test connectivity from the device to the host.
+## Test connectivity from the device to the host

 Before performing any tasks over Ethernet, such as using Secure Shell (SSH) or uploading a configuration, you should check the connection to your source or destination.
 The Cisco IOS has a version of the [ping utility](https://en.wikipedia.org/wiki/Ping_(networking_utility) "Ping (networking utility)") that you can use to check your connections.